 - Cocoa Powder– To enhance the chocolate flavor- Use dark cocoa powder for the ultimate rich flavor!

 - Milk of choice– To smooth out the batter.
-I used unsweetened coconut milk, but any milk will work.
+I typically use whole milk or unsweetened almond milk, but any milk, including non-dairy milk, works.

 Making this mug brownie takes one minute to prepare and just one minute to make!

 Step 1- Prepare the batter- Grease a large, microwave-safe mug.
 Place your dry ingredients into it and stir well.
 Add your egg white and milk and mix until a smooth batter remains.
 If desired, sprinkle through some chocolate chips.